How To Create a Writing Routine with a Full-Time Job

 Twenty-five minutes wasn’t working for me.

 Instead, I started with just five minutes each night.
-I literally set my timer every afternoon for a month for just five minutes.

-I wrote and when the timer went off, I put my writing away, feeling accomplished.
+I wrote, and when the timer went off, I put my writing away, feeling accomplished.

 After a couple of weeks of five-minute writing sprints, I completed one chapter of my novel.

-Over many weeks the amount that I wrote grew.
-Somedays when I was feeling great I wrote longer.
+Over many weeks, the amount that I wrote grew.
+Somedays, when I was feeling great, I wrote longer.

-I used the self-talk that I teach my students “We’ll try again tomorrow.”
+I used the self-talk that I teach my students, “We’ll try again tomorrow.”

 After a month of making that a habit, I added five more minutes to the timer.